amir-varkovitzky/Movie-Recommender-System/readme.md

 ## Introduction

 The movie recommender system employs collaborative filtering techniques to suggest movies to users based on their historical ratings and preferences.
-It utilizes a dataset of movie ratings provided by users and leverages machine learning algorithms to make personalized recommendations.
+It utilizes the MovieLens dataset (ml-latest-small), which contains 100,836 ratings and 3,683 tag applications across 9,742 movies, collected from users on MovieLens, a movie recommendation service, and leverages machine learning algorithms to make personalized recommendations.

 ## Features